New Sinology in 1964 and 2022

 New Sinology is nothing less than a laissez-passer into the Invisible Republic of the Spirit.

-After five years advocating, lecturing and publishing work related to New Sinology, in 2010 I established the Australian Centre on China in the World 中華全球研究中心 (CIW) at The Australian National University (ANU).
+After five years advocating, lecturing and publishing work related to New Sinology (see, in particular, China Heritage Quarterly), in 2010 I established the Australian Centre on China in the World 中華全球研究中心 (CIW) at The Australian National University (ANU).
 Originally conceived as a ‘centre of excellence’ supported by an application to the Australian Research Council, as luck would have it, the Commonwealth Government of Australia funded the CIW directly.
-The intellectual rationale and architecture of the new centre was New Sinology, something I elaborated on in the speech written for the prime minister when he announced the founding of CIW in April 2010.
+The intellectual rationale and architecture of the new centre was New Sinology, something I elaborated on in the speech written with the prime minister, Kevin Rudd, when he announced the founding of CIW in April 2010.

 In the five years during which I was the director of CIW (from April 2010 to May 2015), collectively we worked to realise the ethos of a New Sinology in the era of China’s continued rise on the global stage.
 Our approach was grounded in the humanities and the varied traditions of Sinology and Chinese Studies while embracing diverse disciplines to produce academic work as well as an array of publications, activities and university courses that was relevant to those engaged with public policy, business and the media.